-Smoking is bad for your general health, but it is also very bad news for your teeth.
-Nicotine stains your natural teeth and can also discolour your implants, ruining their naturally attractive appearance.
-Smokers have also shown to have a significantly greater chance of developing gum disease.
-There are various reasons for this including nicotine causing the mouth to become dryer, and a lack of oxygenated blood flowing to the gums.
+Smoking is terrible for your general health, but it is also bad news for your teeth.
+Nicotine stains your natural teeth and can also discolor your implants, ruining their naturally attractive appearance.
+Smokers have also shown to have a significantly higher chance of developing gum disease.
+There are various reasons for this, including nicotine causing the mouth to become dryer, and a lack of oxygenated blood flow to the gums.
 By giving up smoking, your health and your dental implants will benefit.

 Visit your dentist as requested

-Most patients require a check-up with their dentist at least once a year, with some patients being asked to return every 6 months.
-Your dentist has had specific education and training in spotting potential dental problems, including gum disease, early and before they can cause serious damage to your oral health.
+Most patients require a check-up with their dentist at least once a year, with some patients being asked to return every six months.
+Your dentist has had specific education and training in spotting potential dental problems.
+Such as gum disease, early and before they can cause severe damage to your oral health.
 Don’t put off your dental appointments.
 They will help to ensure that your new implants look and feel great for years to come.

 For more advice on the best way to look after your dental implants, please contact us and make an appointment at our office.

 A Beautiful Practice For All Your Dental Needs